-HSA contribution limits – new adjustment for 2018
+HSA contribution limits — yet another new adjustment for 2018

-HSA regulations allow you to legally reduce federal income tax by depositing up to $3,450 a year for individuals, or $6,850 for families, into a health savings account for tax year 2018, as long as you’re covered by an HSA-qualified HDHP.
-There’s no minimum deposit, but whatever you put into your account is an “above the line” tax deduction that reduces your adjusted gross income.
+HSA regulations allow you to legally reduce federal income tax by depositing pre-tax money into a health savings account, as long as you’re covered by an HSA-qualified HDHP.
+In 2018, you can deposit up to $3,450 if you have HDHP coverage for just yourself, or $6,900 if you have HDHP coverage for your family.
+There’s no minimum deposit, but whatever you put into your account is an “above the line” tax deduction that reduces your adjusted gross income (if you make your HSA contributions via your employer, as a payroll deduction, the money will be taken out of your check before taxes, so you’ll avoid both income tax and payroll tax on the contributions).
 Just like IRAs, HSA contributions can be made until April 15 of the following year.
 Account-holders who are 55 or older are allowed to deposit an additional $1,000 in catch-up contributions (this amount is not adjusted for inflation; it’s always $1,000).

 Although maximum contributions are announced by the IRS several months before the start of the year, the 2018 maximum contribution for a family in was adjusted in March 2018, as a result of the Tax Cuts and Jobs Act that Congress enacted in December 2017 (see Section 11002 of the legislation, relating to the use of the chained consumer price index for determining certain inflation adjustments).
 In a bulletin published in March 2018, the IRS kept the contribution limit for a single individual at $3,450, but decreased the contribution limit for a family to $6,850.
 It had previously been set at $6,900 for 2018.